ctrlplusb/react-injectables/README.md

              Notice how you can also pass down props into your injected component too. */}
          <MyBasketViewSidebarInjection focusOnProductId={this.props.productId} />

-         <h1>Products Page</h1>
+         <h1>Product Page</h1>

+         ...
      	</div>
      );
    }
 }

-export default ProductsPage;
+export default ProductPage;
 ```

- ---

 And that's it.
-Any time the `ProductsPage` is mounted it will inject the `MyBasketView` Component into the `Sidebar`.
-When it unmounts, the respective Component will be removed from the `Sidebar`.
+Any time the `ProductPage` is mounted it will inject the `MyBasketView` Component into the `Sidebar`.
+When the `ProductPage` unmounts, it's respective injected Component will be removed from the `Sidebar`.

 As you can see it's all explicit, so you can follow the import references to find out any relationships.

-You will need to repeat steps 2 and 3 for any set of Injectable targets and Injector sources you would like to create.
-Again, this is to keep things as explicit as possible.

 ## Properties of Injectables and Injectors